6000 Steps To Reduce Knee Osteoarthritis Risks

 Of course, walking only helps if you make time to do it.
 In 2013, the Centers for Disease Control and Prevention reported that two-thirds of U.S. adults with arthritis incorporated less than 90 minutes of walking into their weekly exercise routine.
 This prompted researchers to wonder about the steps, or “unstructured walking,” that we take in the course of our daily activities.
 People with painful knees might not be walking an hour a day or clocking in 10,000 daily steps on their Fitbit, but are they taking enough steps during their daily activities to offset the risk of functional limitation caused by joint disease?

-The researchers evaluated the walking habits of almost 1,800 people who had knee osteoarthritis or were at high risk for it, but had yet to experience any functional limitation.
+The researchers evaluated the walking habits of almost 1,800 people.
+These people had knee osteoarthritis or were at high risk for it, but had yet to experience any functional limitation.
 After two years, they found that the more people walked, the less likely they were to lose functionality.
-The “magic number” of daily steps required to maintain functionality was 6,000—and people who took even more steps experienced additional benefits.
+The “magic number” of daily steps required to maintain functionality was 6,000.
+People who took even more steps experienced additional benefits.

 Wearing a pedometer may be much easier than sticking to an exercise routine over time, and will protect the lifestyle you love.
 All you have to do is walk.